Cortex-Modders/CodeLyokoMod/README.md

 Requirements: JDK

 Open a command line, and change the directory to the base directory of the project.
 Run `gradlew setupDevWorkspace build`.
-The builds are in projectRoot\build\libs\CodeLyoko-*.jar
+The builds are in `projectRoot/build/libs/CodeLyoko-*.jar`